Disconnected reductive groups: Introduction

 \section{Introduction}

 This paper is concerned with the general problem of understanding and classifying \textit{disconnected} reductive algebraic groups.
-If $E$ is such a group, and $G:=E_0$ its identity component, then
+If $E$ is such a group, and $G:= E_0$ its identity component, then

 with $\Gamma$ a finite group.
 We will begin in Section \ref{sec:connected} with Chevalley's description of the connected reductive algebraic group $G$.
 We will then use this to describe the possibilities for $E$ in Section \ref{sec:disconnected}.
+The main result of the paper, formulated more completely in Theorem \ref{thm:listE}, is as follows: